richardotomislav/FNAF_DS/README.md

 * *problemkapputt* for the `no$gba` emulator.
 * *Scott Cawthon* for the original game.
 * The UJI teachers for grading this project an 8.5 / 10.

+### License
+You are permited to read, modify and redistribute this code as long as you aknowledge the original author and the original game.
+This code is not intended to be used for commercial purposes, and is only a learning project.